Child Care in Osceola County

 Interested in opening a child care program?
 Get in touch with Iowa Child Care Resource & Referral!

-Our local child care consultant can share insight into what requirements you will need to have.
-For Osceola County, contact Paige Duncan on 712-330-6896.
+Local child care consultants can share insight into what requirements you will need to have.
+For Osceola County, call 712-330-6896.
 You may also click here for info on how to become a child development home https://iowaccrr.org/providers/cdh/how/

 Licensure & Registration